swalehmwadime/G00dlife-datascience/Scripts/Virtual environment.md

-# Configuring Virtual Environment for Jupyter Notebooks in Visual Studio Code
+# Virtual Environment for Jupyter Notebooks in Visual Studio Code

 This guide will help you set up a virtual environment for Jupyter Notebooks in Visual Studio Code.
 Using a virtual environment ensures that your project dependencies are isolated from other projects and system-wide packages.